Fiserv/silvercore/docs/getting-started.md

 ## Step 1: Get your API Key

-1. Provide the bank’s or financial institution’s name, user/users full name and e-mail address and submit to latamSilvercoreAPIs@fiserv.com and your assigned Account Manager or Commercial representative
+1. Provide the bank’s or financial institution’s name, user/users full name and e-mail address and submit to your assigned Account Manager or Commercial representative

-2. Expect a confirmation e-mail from Fiserv’s assigned Account Manager or Client Partner with the assigned credentials.
+2. Expect a confirmation e-mail from Fiserv’s assigned Account Manager or Client Partner to start the integration project.

 ### How to get an API Credential